Sebastian Conran: Honorary roles

-Sebastian Conran is a trustee of the Design Museum in London. and from 2005-9 was a Trustee of educational charity Design and Art Direction.
+Sebastian Conran is a trustee of the Design Museum in London. and from 2005 to 2009 was a Trustee of educational charity Design and Art Direction.

 From 2008 to 2011 he was a Trustee of the UK Design Council Design Council.

 He chaired the Design & Technology Alliance, set up by the UK Government to tackle crime through design, from 2007 to 2011 and Innovate UK's Technologies Innovation Network from 2008 to 2014.
 He also chaired Innovate UK's Design Special Interest Group from 2013 to 2016.

-From 2012 to 2016 he chaired the steering committee of Design in Action Scotland.
+From 2012 to 2016, he chaired the steering committee of Design in Action Scotland.

 Professional organisations

 Sebastian Conran is a Fellow of Royal Society of Arts and of the Chartered Society of Designers.